markwellj/markwellj/README.md

 - 👋 Hello World, I’m @markwellj!

-- Check out some of my work from my master's program below.
+- Check out some work/code from my master's and undergraduate degrees below.

 - I'm a recent graduate from the University of Edinburgh's MSc in Business Analytics program.